SheffieldSolar/Geocode/README.md

 ### ONS

 The Geocode library makes use of data from the Office for National Statistics in order to geocode Lower Layer Super Output Areas (LLSOAs) in England and Wales.
-The first time you make use of the `Geocoder.geocode_llsoa()` method, the LLSOA (December 2011) Population Weighted Centroids data will be downloaded from the ONS API and cached locally in `geocode/ons_nrs/llsoa_centroids_<version>.p`.
-The first time you make use of the `Geocoder.reverse_geocode_llsoa()` method, the LLSOA (December 2011) Boundaries EW data will be downloaded from the ONS API and cached locally in `geocode/ons_nrs/llsoa_boundaries_<version>.p`.
+As of version 0.9.0, these datasets are packaged with this repository for performance.
+The first time you make use of the `Geocoder.geocode_llsoa()` method, the LLSOA (December 2011) Population Weighted Centroids data will be extacted and cached locally in `geocode/ons_nrs/llsoa_centroids_<version>.p`.
+The first time you make use of the `Geocoder.reverse_geocode_llsoa()` method, the LLSOA (December 2011) Boundaries EW data will be extracted and cached locally in `geocode/ons_nrs/llsoa_boundaries_<version>.p`.
 More information [here](https://geoportal.statistics.gov.uk/datasets/lower-layer-super-output-areas-december-2011-population-weighted-centroids) and [here](https://geoportal.statistics.gov.uk/datasets/lower-layer-super-output-areas-december-2011-boundaries-ew-bsc).

 ### NRS